 What Makes a Great Music Teacher?

 A good music teacher may possess many qualities, such as a sense of humor, leadership, a calm demeanor, and flexibility.
 Still, they should possess these characteristics excellent communication skills, superior listening skills, knowledge, and passion, build caring relationships, friendliness and approachability, preparation and organization skills, strong work ethic, community-building skills, and high expectations for students.
+And – most important – good teacher should feel what is the best way of delivering the information to student.
+We can see lot of examples of opposite in regular schools, where students are forced to take tutors or use writing services like My Paper Done.

 Below are the characteristics and qualities that you should expect from a good music teacher: